GreggRoll/MapCR8R/README.md

 6. Slider for time series data
 7. Maybe out put into HTML Map for interactivity
 8. package as exe using py installer
-    A. may need to switch to tkinter for exe
+9. may need to switch to tkinter for exe